-Bone grafting allows Drs.
-Albert Haddad and Sean Tjandra to rebuild or strengthen the upper and lower jaws.
+Bone grafting allows Dr. Albert Haddad to rebuild or strengthen the upper and lower jaws.
 A graft can address isolated bone loss or more widespread degeneration.
 There are several different types of bone grafting materials, including natural and synthetic options.
 Although grafting can be performed to correct the effects of injuries or congenital defects, the procedure is most often recommended for dental implant patients.
 The prerequisite procedure can increase the chances of an implant successfully fusing with the jaw, and also help patients who would otherwise not be considered good candidates.

 Bone Grafting Materials

 Autogenous bone grafts, also known as autografts, are made from your own bone, taken from somewhere else in the body.
 The bone is typically harvested from the chin, jaw, lower leg bone, hip, or the skull.
 Autogenous bone grafts are advantageous in that the graft material is your own live bone, meaning it contains living cellular elements that enhances bone growth, also eliminating the risk of your body rejecting the graft material since it comes from you.